It's that time again… the beginning of a new year, when we're supposed to be setting goals and making resolutions for the Year to Come.

 For me, solo travel has taught me so much about myself, and also helped me learn a lot about the wider world.
 I am a huge advocate of solo travel (it's not as scary as many people think), and encourage everyone to try it at least once.

 Solo travel isn't the right fit for everyone (no travel style is), but you'll never know until you try it.
-I usually tell people to do a “test run” with solo travel, trying out a solo weekend trip first.
+I usually tell people to do a “test run” with solo travel, trying out a solo weekend trip first before committing to anything longer.

 8. Travel with a loved one

 I used to travel almost exclusively solo, but these days a good portion of my travels are done with loved ones.
-In the past year, I've gone on trips with my husband, my sister, each of my parents, and various friends.
+In the past couple of years, I've gone on trips with my husband, my sister, each of my parents, and various friends.
 Traveling alone is great, but sharing special travel moments with people you love can be great in a different way.

 You don't have to take your whole extended family on a round-the-world trip, but I do recommend taking at least one trip with someone you love this year.